-I use a grading system that is a combination of standards-based grading and Grading for Equity.
+I use a grading system that is a combination of standards-based grading and several elements of "alternative grading practices."
 My main beliefs are:

 - As the teacher, my job is to design a variety of chances for you to learn material, practice required skills, and demonstrate overall competency. - As the student, your job is to show that you can meet the course outcomes by demonstrating the defined competencies. - Your final grade in the class should indicate how well you were able to meet course objectives/competencies by the end of the semester.